Stopping virus a huge challenge at crowded US meat plants - KVIA

 “We say 6 feet … but what is enough?”
 Fields asked.
 “What else is it that we can ask them to do to try to protect their employees when they walk in the door and when they walk out.
 I don’t know.
 All of this is new.”

-Alejandra Wehunt, 22, of Gainesville, Georgia, said she stopped going to work at a poultry processing plant after a male worker tested positive for COVID-19, the disease caused by the coronavirus.
+Alejandra Wehunt, 22, of Gainesville, Georgia, said she stopped going to work at a poultry processing plant after a coworker tested positive for COVID-19, the disease caused by the coronavirus.

 “I have a young daughter.
 I live with my grandmother.
 I have seizures and heart problems.
 I can’t catch anything,” said Wehunt.
-“If one person got it, probably many others have it too.
-He was around other people.”
+“If one person got it, probably many others have it too.”

 Wehunt said the plant manager at the Gold Creek Foods plant had told workers that they had to show up to work or risked losing their jobs, despite the pandemic.